Aminul264/Object-Oriented-Design-and-Design-Pattern/Assignment-5/README.md

-<h1> Write a Java program to demonstrate the implementation of a proxy pattern for an online retail store with global distribution and warehousing</h1>
+<h1> A proxy pattern for an online retail store with global distribution and warehousing</h1>